 - Optimal Send Times Algorithm: AI determines best posting schedule per audience

-Hootsuite vs Sprout Social verdict: Choose Hootsuite if you manage many brands with smaller teams (agency model).
-Choose Sprout Social if you need enterprise analytics and unlimited AI features (SaaS/customer service model).
+Hootsuite vs Sprout Social verdict: Choose Hootsuite for many brands with smaller teams (agency model).
+Choose Sprout Social for enterprise analytics and unlimited AI (SaaS/customer service model).

 AI Content Generation